suchapalaver/JosephLivesey/README.md

 My bioinformatician friend Erik who mentored me into starting to code suggested learning to write a k-mer counter as a good first project to learn Python. [`fastas2kmers`](https://github.com/suchapalaver/fastas2kmers) is that very rough first attempt. [`krust`](https://github.com/suchapalaver/krust) was the first program I wrote in Rust, using [`rayon`](https://crates.io/crates/rayon) to count k-mers in parallel.

 My wife and I use [`grusterylist`](https://github.com/suchapalaver/grusterylist) every week to save time on putting our shopping lists together.
 It seemed like a boring idea at first but it gave me the chance to create my own data types, figure out how to use the Rust crates [`clap`](https://crates.io/crates/clap) and [`serde`](https://crates.io/crates/serde) for the first time, and have a go at customized error handling.
-I don't think there are many beginner hobby project examples in Rust out there.

 ### some translating